Attendance is taken very seriously at HRS and we are working hard to help students achieve 100% attendance. We believe that:

 Reporting an Absence

-If your child is unable to attend school you must notify us each day your child is absent via the absence line (01371 878654) preferably no later than 8.45 am with the reason why your child will be absent.
+If your child is unable to attend school you must notify us each day your child is absent via The Class Charts APP preferably no later than 8.45 am with the reason why your child will be absent.
 If we have not been notified of a reason for the absence, the school may contact you via Truancy Call, an automated messaging system.

 If your child is to be absent for more than 3 days, medical documentation will be required for the absence to be authorised.
 This includes: